Anapsid: Phylogenetic position of turtles

 All molecular studies have strongly upheld the placement of turtles within diapsids; some place turtles within Archosauria, or, more commonly, as a sister group to extant archosaurs.
 One molecular study, published in 2012, suggests that turtles are lepidosauromorph diapsids, most closely related to the lepidosaurs (lizards, snakes, and tuataras).
 However, in a later paper from the same authors, published in 2014, based on more extensive data, the archosauromorph hypothesis is supported.

 Reanalysis of prior phylogenies suggests that they classified turtles as anapsids both because they assumed this classification (most of them were studying what sort of anapsid turtles are) and because they did not sample fossil and extant taxa broadly enough for constructing the cladogram.
 Testudines is suggested to have diverged from other diapsids between 200 and 279 million years ago, though the debate is far from settled.
 Although procolophonids managed to survive into the Triassic, most of the other reptiles with anapsid skulls, including the millerettids, nycteroleterids, and pareiasaurs, became extinct in the Late Permian period by the Permian-Triassic extinction event.

-Despite the molecular studies, there is evidence that contradicts their classification as diapsids.
-All known diapsids excrete uric acid as nitrogenous waste (uricotelic), and there is no known case of a diapsid reverting to the excretion of urea (ureotelism), even when they return to semi-aquatic lifestyles.
-Crocodilians, for example, are still uricotelic, although they are also partly ammonotelic, meaning they excrete some of their waste as ammonia.
-Ureotelism appears to be the ancestral condition among primitive amniotes, and it is retained by mammals, which likely inherited ureotelism from their synapsid and therapsid ancestors.
-Ureotelism therefore would suggest that turtles were more likely anapsids than diapsids.
-The only known uricotelic chelonian is the desert tortoise, which likely evolved it recently as adaptation to desert habitats.
-Some desert mammals are also uricotelic, so since practically all known mammals are ureotelic, uricotelic adaptation is a likely result of convergence among desert species.
-Therefore, turtles would have to be the only known case of a uricotelic reptile reverting to ureotelism.